Bakersfield, California: Sports

 Bakersfield is not represented in any of the five major sports leagues: NFL, MLB, NBA, NHL, or MLS.
 The closest major sports teams are in Los Angeles, and they have many fans in Bakersfield.
-The city is home to two minor league professional sports teams: the Bakersfield Condors (American Hockey League) and the Bakersfield Train Robbers baseball club (Pecos League).
+The city is home to three minor league professional sports teams: the Bakersfield Condors (American Hockey League), Bakersfield Train Robbers baseball club (Pecos League), and Bakersfield Majestics (United States Basketball League).
 It was previously home to two versions of the af2's Bakersfield Blitz (the first played from 2002 to 2004 before relocating to Fresno and becoming the Central Valley Coyotes and the second played from 2004 to 2006), the California League's Bakersfield Blaze baseball team, which ceased operations after the 2016 season.
 A third minor league team, the Bakersfield Jam of the D-League (basketball), was relocated to Prescott Valley, Arizona, in 2016.
-The Bakersfield Majestics is an expansion team in The Basketball League that began play in 2022.